 Macau is merely 115.3-square-kilometer (and much smaller back then).
 Yet the small town is filled with amazing food and cuisines and it was an indulging experience every time I am in town – we are going to walk through these streets and beyond, looking for delightful dishes where East meets West.

 It would be hard for me to list out all the great places one by one as there are simply so many, and lots of them keep changing.
-I do, however, have a list of personal favorite and recommendations.
+I do, however, have a list of personal favorites and recommendations.
 You are welcome to share with us your favorite picks, too!

 São Lázaro, Nossa Senhora de Fátima, and São Lázaro

-Macau are divided into eight parishes (and those in Macau Peninsula are named in Portuguese) and five of them are located in the Macau Peninsula.
+Macau is divided into eight parishes (and those in Macau Peninsula are named in Portuguese) and five of them are located in the Macau Peninsula.
 Wandering in the streets and alleys of the Macau peninsula, it’s an eye wide shut for food lovers.
 Being the most highly and densely populated city in the world, everything is so compact, and hidden gems are always found just around the corner.
 Looking for food, one of my favorite areas is the Rotunda de Carlos da Maia.
 It is a bustling place where locals would also call it the “Three Lamp Posts” – because of the lamp post with three lamps located in the center of the roundabout.
 The market is a food paradise.
 One food stall is my favorite and it’s the best pig knuckle and ginger stew from Fung Kei.
-After that, explore the old market in between the residential buildings where you would find lots of fresh fruits and produce, and innovative and traditional snacks.
+After that, explore the old market between the residential buildings where you would find lots of fresh fruits and produce, and innovative and traditional snacks.
 There is quite a big Burmese community in Macau; On the other side of the roundabout, is a hidden gem of Myanmar cuisine, Nga Heong.
 Nothing fancy, it’s just another local joint and the coconut curry chicken noodle is something that I have never tried before.

 During the freezing days, a lamb stew with bean curd sheet would warm you up in a heartbeat.
 The lamb belly was cooked tenderly, while water chestnuts, beancurd sheets, and radish absorbed the rich flavor of the soup base.
 At the back of the Saint Dominic’s church, there was a street food stall still serving this street-style style delicacy in a clay pot over traditional charcoal.
 Nice.